argparse - parse options passed to a fish script or function

 • #longonly causes the last integer option to be stored in _flag_longonly.

 After parsing the arguments the argv variable is set with local scope to any values not already consumed during flag processing.
 If there are no unbound values the variable is set but count $argv will be zero.
+Similarly, the argv_opts variable is set with local scope to the arguments that were consumed during flag processing.
+This allows forwarding $argv_opts to another command, together with additional arguments.

 If an error occurs during argparse processing it will exit with a non-zero status and print error messages to stderr.